1

 What jobs are in video game design?

-Jobs in video game design include roles such as game designer, level designer, character artist, environment artist, animator, and user interface designer.
-These positions often require skills in programming, 3D modeling, storytelling, and familiarity with game development tools like Unity or Unreal Engine.
+Jobs in video game design include roles such as game designer, level designer, character artist, environment artist, animator, and UI/UX designer.
+These positions often require skills in programming, graphic design, storytelling, and familiarity with tools like Unity or Unreal Engine.

 Will Game Dev be replaced by AI?

-Video game design involves creative problem-solving, storytelling, and user experience, which are difficult for AI to fully replicate.
-While AI tools can assist with tasks like procedural content generation and testing, human designers are essential for innovation, artistic direction, and complex decision-making in game development.
+Video game design involves creative and technical skills that are difficult for AI to fully replicate, such as storytelling, artistic direction, and user experience.
+While AI tools can assist with tasks like asset generation and testing, human designers are essential for innovation and complex decision-making in game development.
+Therefore, AI is more likely to augment rather than replace game developers in the foreseeable future.

 What is video game design?